-6.4.1 What do clients want?
+6.4.1 What do Clients Want?

 The key to growing a successful firm has much to do with keeping a firm relevant to the changing needs of the clientele.
-Hence, understanding the challenges your clients are facing is important if you want to be seen as a business partner and be able to provide tailored, valued services.
-The IFAC SMP Quick Poll (2012) has revealed that the biggest challenges facing the SME clients of SMPs are the burden of regulation, in particular its complexity and pace of change, and access to finance.
-Meanwhile a survey of small to medium-sized business owners asked what they wanted from their accountants.
-Their responses are summarized in the following table.
+Hence, understanding the challenges your clients are facing is important if you want to be seen as a business partner and provide tailored services which are valued by the client.
+Recent IFAC SMP Global Surveys have identified that when asked about the challenges facing their SME clients, 75% or more of respondents rated seven of the eight challenges as a moderate or greater challenge.
+Top challenges facing SME clients included economic uncertainty, rising costs, competition, and difficulties accessing finance.